 We aim to run a Start Yachting course on the first weekend of every month with a three day top up to RYA Competent Crew the following weekend.
 You can book your three day top at our RYA Competent Crew page.

-We also offer RYA Start Yachting as Teen sails exlusively for 13-17yr olds and we can arrange women only courses.
+We also offer RYA Start Yachting as Teen sails exlusively for 13-17yr olds.

 “I couldn’t recommend the Sail Boat Project enough.
 I’ve completed two courses so far, next steps are Day Skipper theory and Day Skipper practical thank you so much guys for everything you’ve done for me.” – Gemma

 “A fantastic skipper.
 He has a very calm, supportive and nurturing style of tuition and is clearly very knowledgable.
 Being new to yachting, his approach made me feel very at ease.” – Tom